Hypernova-Tetra/SF_Aggro-Titans_Test/README.md

 - Restored unused "Howl" attack
 - Slightly overhauled his "immediateActions" parameters and some attack params.
 - Phase 2 can now be skippable (in Battle Rush and Master King Trials only)
 - Restored some beta elements of Giganto's defeat.
+(Has a config option)

 # Wyvern (Dragon01)
 - Road phase slightly faster